-The effectiveness of performance management system can make the difference between a company of top performing employees delivering goals, and a failing company where under-performers weigh the team down.
+The effectiveness of performance management system can make the difference between a company of top-performing employees delivering goals, and a failing company where under-performers weigh the team down.
 What constitutes great performance management has undergone a number of radical shifts over the last few years, with traditional annual appraisals coming under fire and regular feedback becoming increasingly commonplace.

 With the right set of processes and systems in place, performance management can help to maintain employee performance in alignment with the company’s while giving them the motivation to develop.
 Combined with the right set of tools to monitor and track employee data, effective performance management can transform an uninspiring workplace into a high-performing organisation delivering top quality results.

-It’s a nuanced and multifaceted approach which will vary depending on the strategy and culture of a given business, but there are some steadfast rules which you can apply to ensure that your performance management is on the right track.
+It’s a nuanced and multifaceted approach that will vary depending on the strategy and culture of a given business, but there are some steadfast rules which you can apply to ensure that your performance management is on the right track.

 Defining employee goals in alignment with the company’s core values